-As a performer I specialize in working with singers; projects in 2019 include a recital debut at London's Wigmore Hall with my longstanding collaborator, baritone Dominic Sedgwick (a former Jette Parker Young Artist at the Royal Opera House, Covent Garden); and the composition and performance of a semi-improvised film score for the 1934 documentary Man of Aran with two of Ireland's leading traditional musicians, the harper and sound artist Una Monaghan and singer Sile Denver, for Belfast's Docs Ireland Film Festival.
-The score explored a unique and unusual sound world by drawing together classical piano, Irish traditional harp, concertina, and singing, live electronics, and soundscape.
-Building on and departing from traditional music and song, we found tensions and common ground between the Western classical traditions and Irish (and Welsh) traditional music, computer music, and noise.
+As a performer I specialize as a collaborative pianist; recent projects have included an evening recital debut at London's Wigmore Hall with my longstanding collaborator, baritone Dominic Sedgwick (a former Jette Parker Young Artist at the Royal Opera House, Covent Garden); and the composition and performance of a semi-improvised film score for the 1934 documentary Man of Aran with two of Ireland's leading traditional musicians, the harper and sound artist Úna Monaghan and the singer Síle Denvir, for Belfast's Docs Ireland International Film Festival.
+The score explores a unique and unusual sound world by drawing together classical piano; Irish traditional harp, concertina, and singing; live electronics; and soundscape.
+Building on and departing from traditional music and song, we find tensions and common ground between Western classical traditions and Irish and Welsh traditional music, computer music, and noise.
 This project will be mounted again in 2022.

-Over the past few year I've performed across the UK and further afield, giving recitals, for example, at the Barbican Hall, Kings Place, and St Martin-in-the-Fields, London, and as part of the BBC Proms Festival.
+Over the past years I've given recitals at some of the UK's leading concert halls, including the Barbican Hall, Kings Place, and St Martin-in-the-Fields, London, and as part of the BBC Proms Festival.
 I've made both live and recorded broadcasts for BBC Radio 3.
 I was awarded the Pianist's Prizes at the Grange Festival International Singing Competition (2017) and the John Kerr English Song Award (2018).

 I enjoy communicating with audiences both as a performer and a speaker; I'm regularly invited to give lectures and talks at national and international Festivals, and in 2020 I was a guest speaker for the Chamber Music Society of Philadelphia's Emerging Voices project.
 I've also contributed as an expert speaker to BBC Radio 3 programmes including The Proms and Music Matters.